sharmi/academic-kickstart-seofit/content/post/long-tail-keywords/index.md

 In most tools, this is usually one month.
 So 'keto diet plan for women' of search volume 1.9K  means 1900 people have searched for the keyword 'keto diet plan for women' in the last month on Google.

+{{< figure src="keyword_difficulty_2.png" title="Keyword Search Volume" lightbox="true" >}}

 #### 4. What is keyword difficulty?
 Keyword difficulty is a measure for conveying how difficult it is to rank for a particular keyword.

 This measure is designed and calculated independently by several SEO tools.

 So, the difficulty value for a keyword may differ from one tool to another.

 Generally, the values are on the scale of 0-100 and lesser the value the easier it is to rank.
 For example, Moz's Keyword difficulty ranking is on algorithmic scale.
 So a value of 20-30 is much easier to rank compared to a keyword with value 30-40.

+In the image below, SEO difficulty implies difficulty in ranking organically.
+Paid difficulty refers to difficulty in placing ads in Google Adwords.

+{{< figure src="keyword_difficulty.png" title="Keyword difficulty" lightbox="true" >}}

 #### 5. What are the different types of long tail keywords?
 There are generally 5 types of keywords that the user is looking for with varying conversion rates.